My Origin Story

 So I started over.
 Not from zero, but from several floors below zero.

-All the connections I'd built in Russia and the CIS—the market I knew best—were suddenly irrelevant.
+All the connections I'd built in Russia and the CIS, the market I knew best, were suddenly irrelevant.
 The geopolitical landscape had shifted.
+I had to reinvent myself.
+Again.

 Rebuilding

-They were launching a new venture.
+He was launching a new venture.
 There was no headcount yet, but I was interested.
 While working on consulting projects elsewhere, I spent all my free time helping get this project off the ground.

 Those few months turned into a full-time role.
 The role turned into a partnership.
 The partnership turned into equity.

 This group wasn't trying to build one thing.
 They were building wealth infrastructure.
 Acquiring independent wealth management firms and making them better.
-Creating a digital-first advice & investment platform to scale.
+Creating a digital-first investment platform to scale.
 Thinking systematically about an industry ripe for consolidation.

 Today, we oversee around £2 billion in client assets.
 We've acquired multiple firms.
-We built the first-of-its-kind digital advice platform in the UK (think Shopify for financial advisers) that lets them run their entire practice online.
+We built the first-of-its-kind digital advice platform in the UK (think "Shopify for financial advisers") that lets them run their entire practice online.
 We provide investment management services ranging from low-cost model portfolios to alternative and absolute return strategies.

 I've realised there's more than one way to build.
 The big, dramatic bet is one approach.
 Patiently accumulating assets and capabilities is another.
-The second path may seem slower—and maybe less exciting—but it's far more resilient.
+The second path may seem slower and maybe less exciting, but it's far more resilient.

 I'm not sure I would have understood that before Crimea.
 Losing taught me to value durability over speed.